humanmade/aws-analytics/README.md

 **`ALTIS_ANALYTICS_PINPOINT_BUCKET_ARN`**

-If you have the Pinpoint Kinesis Firehose set to back up data to S3 then defining this constant allows for data to be cleaned from the backups periodically too.
+If you have the Pinpoint Kinesis Firehose set to back up data to S3, defining this constant allows for data to be cleaned from the backups periodically.

 **`ALTIS_ANALYTICS_PINPOINT_BUCKET_REGION`**